shuque/check_serial/README.md

      differ by more than ALLOWED_DRIFT (default 0)
   1  If serial numbers for some servers differ by more than ALLOWED_DRIFT
   2  If some servers failed to respond.
+  3  If master server (if -m) failed to respond.

 Author: Shumon Huque <shuque@gmail.com>